-- If the vehicle has been taken to an automatic car wash. - If the vehicle is above a test bed. - If the laser sensor is defective. - After the laser sensor has been involved in a collision. - When driving off road (overhanging branches). - If objects are protruding above the bonnet, e.g. a load carried on the roof that significantly protrudes over the front. - If the windscreen is damaged in the laser sensor area.
+- If the vehicle has been taken to an automatic car wash. - If the vehicle is above a test bed. - If the radar sensor is faulty. - After the radar sensor has been involved in a collision. - When driving off road (overhanging branches). - If objects are protruding above the bonnet, e.g. a load carried on the roof that significantly protrudes over the front. - If the windscreen is damaged in the radar sensor area.